 - Never stand if you have soft 12-16 – standing on this position would be a bad idea as most of the dealers play till soft 17, and even soft 16 can sometimes not be enough to win the match.
 It would be much better to hit in this situation, with high chances of improving your hand.

-This is one of the basic strategy charts, which is absolutely essential to beat the house edge when you play blackjack.
+This is the basic blackjack strategy chart, which is absolutely essential to beat the house odds when you play blackjack.

 Hit & Stand Ultimate FAQ